dwief-usgs/hydrolink/README.rst

 Python package with methods to hydrolink (address) point information to National Hydrography Datasets using web services.
+Docs and tests are in progress.

 * Free software: unlicense
 * Documentation: https://hydrolink.readthedocs.io.